dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 “Your brother lives far away?
 What’s his name?”

 “Bill.
 Yeah he lives out on the Oregon coast.
-The fires came and I moved here and he moved there.
+The fires came and he moved there and I moved here.
 No fires there yet.
 Polar vortex is not too bad either.”

 I hadn’t heard about either of those things.
 What now…?
 Always Be Closing.
 Ok…

-“Bill Thegeneral.
-It’s too bad there’s not some sort of program in place to get people down to Florida who don’t have the means to make it.”
+“It’s too bad there’s not some sort of program in place to get people down to Florida who don’t have the means to make it.
+Folks like your brother, Bill Thegeneral.”

 While I talked Karl looked at me for a moment like I was as stupid as a dog in a tree.
 Then it got worse when I finished.